 If you learn to make these well, you are on track to really improving your cooking and you have the base for almost all dishes.
 Here are a few tips to prepare them properly.

 Try and chop the ingredients into equal size pieces.
 Think the size of a small pea as the maximum size.
-No one wants to bite into a big chunk of vegetable in the mirepoix, it\’s all about the blending of the flavors.
+No one wants to bite into a big chunk of vegetable in the mirepoix, it’s all about the blending of the flavors.
+Remember to choose your fat/oil based upon the final taste you want.
+Extra Virgin Olive Oil (EVO) is not always the best choice as it can impart an herbaceous and green note.

 Remember, cooking is all about layering the flavors and allowing them to come into their own.
 Bon appetite!